top of page

 From UGC to R&D.

 As Ritter Sport's first social media agency, we knew the fan community inside out.
-So, when the chance came to turn fan creations into reality, we were beyond excited—maybe even a little too excited.
+So, when the chance came to turn fan creations into reality, we were beyond excited—maybe a little too excited.
 One of our slides solemnly proclaimed: "In the world of social animals, the unicorn is the Grumpy Cat of tomorrow."

 #GlitterSport #nobrainer

-From Error 404 to 70,000.
+From Error 404 to 70,000 units sold.

 From WTF? to OMG!